Office Hours: Please contact Instructor for office hours.

 B.Sc., Microbiology, University of California, Davis, 1991

 Roane lab website: Roanemicrobiology.weebly.com

 Program director of the Environmental Stewardship of Indigenous Lands certificate: https://clas.ucdenver.edu/esil

-Research in my laboratory combines conventional, molecular and biochemical approaches to studying the microbial ecology of unique and disturbed systems, while striving to apply laboratory research findings to real-life applications.
+We have a lot to learn from microorganisms, especially the bacteria, and their unique abilities to withstand harsh or toxic conditions, such as those present in chemically-impacted ecosystems.
+Of interest to our work is how we can work with microorganisms to mitigate toxicity impacts and how we use the presence/absence of microbial activities as indicators of toxicity.
+Research in my laboratory combines conventional, molecular, and biochemical approaches to studying the microbiology of anthropogenic and naturally-occurring systems.
 My program is student-oriented in both the laboratory and classroom, and my goal is to use microbiology to help students respond to the emerging societal needs.

-- Determination of the functional roles of bacteria associated with a rare, metal-
+- Determination of the functional roles of bacteria associated with rare, metal-

 (*student researchers; **postdoctoral researcher)

 2022 Li, X., X. Yang, S. Mandezheiva, D. Pinskii, T. Minkina, V.D.
 Rajput, T. Roane, S. Huang, Y. Li, L.Q.
 Ma, S. Clemens, and C. Rensing.
 Sporadic Pb Accumulation by Plants: Influence of Soil Biogeochemistry Microbial Community and Physiological Mechanisms (a review).
 Journal of Hazardous Materials (under review).